NIH-HPC/swarm/README.md

 ## Logging

+* swarm writes log messages to rsyslog
-* swarm logs to /usr/local/logs/swarm.log
+* rsyslog messages are forwarded to the log collectors, which write to /usr/local/logs/swarm.log
-* swarm_cleanup.pl logs to /usr/local/logs/swarm_cleanup.log
+* swarm_cleanup also logs to rsyslog, which is forwarded to /usr/local/logs/swarm_cleanup.log

 ## Index File

-An index file /usr/local/logs/swarm_tempdir.idx is updated when a swarm is created.
+An index file `**swarm_base**/.cleanup/swarm_tempdir.idx` is updated when a swarm is created.
 This file contains the creation timestamp, user, unique tag, number of commands, and P value (either 1 or 2):

 ```
 1509019983,mmouse,e4gLIFwqhq,1,1